deta/cloud-docs/docs/micros/env_vars.md

 - **DETA_RUNTIME**

-`DETA_RUNTIME` indicates if your code is running on a Micro, with a string value `"True"`.
+`DETA_RUNTIME` indicates if your code is running on a Micro, with a string value `"true"`.

 In some cases, you might need to run some code exclusively in local development and not in a Micro.
 For example, if you're running a FastAPI project on your Micro, and you've got an endpoint that dumps debug information like so: